The Resurgence of Joie: Celebrity-Approved Shoes and Dresses Making a Comeback

 Serge created Joie, believing every woman’s wardrobe should contain three feminine necessities: a silk blouse, a lace top, and a printed dress.

-These pieces could easily be dressed up or down depending on the occasion: they could be paired with jeans and sneakers for the day or tailored trousers and heels for the night.
+These pieces can be easily dressed up or down, depending on the occasion, and can be paired with jeans and sneakers for the day or tailored trousers and heels for the evening.

 Each collection reflected Serge’s Parisian upbringing with his new life in California.
-The brand became particularly famous for its vintage-inspired silk blouses and floral dresses, which were light, airy, and effortlessly chic.
+The brand gained particular fame for its vintage-inspired silk blouses and floral dresses, which were light, airy, and effortlessly chic.

 The Joie look was modern yet timeless, casual yet sophisticated.
 It was perfect for women who wanted to flaunt their feminine side without trying too hard.